mirumee/satchless/doc/item.rst

    Returns a :class:`prices.Price` object representing the price for a single piece of the priceable.

    The default implementation will raise a :exc:`NotImplementedError` exception.

-Public methods:

-.. method:: Item.get_price(**kwargs)

-   Returns a :class:`prices.Price` object representing the price of the priceable.

-   The default implementation passes all keyword arguments to :meth:`get_price_per_item`.
-Override to implement discounts and such.

 Example use::